SalomePlatform/adao/doc/examples.rst

     :align: center
     :scale: 75%
   .. centered::
-    **"Export to YACS" submenu to generate the YACS scheme from the ADAO case**
+    **"Export to YACS" sub-menu to generate the YACS scheme from the ADAO case**

-This command will generate the YACS scheme, activate YACS module in SALOME, and open the new scheme in the GUI of the YACS module [#].
+This command will generate the YACS scheme, activate YACS module in SALOME, and open the new scheme in the GUI of the YACS module [#]_.
 After reordering the nodes by using the "*arrange local node*" sub-menu of the YACS graphical view of the scheme, you get the following representation of the generated ADAO scheme: